-Pursuant to section 1107(13) of the Ethics Act (65 Pa.C.S. § 1107 (13)), the Commission is empowered to issue findings, reports and orders relating to investigations initiated pursuant to Section 1108 (65 Pa.C.S. § 1108) of the Act.
+Pursuant to Section 1107(13) of the Ethics Act (65 Pa.C.S. § 1107 (13)), the Commission is empowered to issue findings, reports and orders relating to investigations initiated pursuant to Section 1108 (65 Pa.C.S. § 1108) of the Act.
 Any order issued by the Commission finding that a public official or public employee has obtained a financial gain in violation of the Pennsylvania Public Official and Employee Ethics Act may require the subject of the investigation to make payment of restitution to the appropriate governmental body.
 The ordering of restitution is in addition to any other penalties provided for in the Ethics Act, such as the Treble Penalty provision.
 Any person who obtains financial gain in violation of the Ethics Act could face the possibility of being ordered to pay a sum of money equal to three times the amount of the financial gain (65 Pa.C.S.
 1109 (c)).

-During calendar year 2017 the Commission ordered the payment of \$210,276.09 in restitution and/or treble penalty.
-This amount marks a five-year high and is attributable to orders issued from both negotiated settlements and contested matters following evidentiary hearings.
+During calendar year 2018 the Commission ordered the payment of \$107,890.32 in restitution and/or treble penalty.
+This amount is attributable to orders issued from both negotiated settlements and contested matters following evidentiary hearings.
 In addition to any other civil remedy or criminal penalty provided for in this chapter, the Commission may levy a civil penalty upon any person who fails to file a Statement of Financial Interests at a rate of not more than \$25.00 a day for a maximum penalty of \$250.00.
-The Commission issued \$12,950.00 in civil penalties during calendar year 2017, the majority of which were findings of deficient and/or non-filing for extended periods, such that the maximum possible penalty exceeded ten days, and was therefore capped at \$250.00.
+The Commission issued \$12,500.00 in civil penalties during calendar year 2018, the majority of which were findings of deficient and/or non-filing for extended periods, such that the maximum possible penalty exceeded ten days, and was therefore capped at \$250.00.

 Lastly, as set forth in the Pennsylvania Lobbying Disclosure Law, specifically 65 Pa.C.S. § 13A09(c), any principal, lobbyist and/ or lobbying firm who has negligently failed to register or report as required is subject to assessment of an administrative penalty not to exceed \$50.00 a day.
 Effective April 16, 2018, the administrative penalty increased under Act of February 14, 2018, PL.
 2, No. 2 (Act 2 of 2018) directing penalties of \$50.00 a day for the first 10 days late; \$100.00 a day between 10 and 20 days late; and \$200.00 a day after the first 20 days late.
-During calendar year 2017, the Commission issued penalties totaling \$47,248.00 concerning late/deficient Lobbying registrations and/or quarterly reports, which were assessed using the prior \$50.00 a day cap.
+During calendar year 2018, the Commission issued penalties totaling \$82,065.00 concerning late/deficient Lobbying registrations and/or quarterly reports.

-PENNSYLVANIA STATE ETHICS COMMISSION 2017 ANNUAL REPORT
+PENNSYLVANIA STATE ETHICS COMMISSION 2018 ANNUAL REPORT